manihipro/manihipro.github.io/README.md

 # manihipro.github.io
-Github Action Site to drive the site "https://manihi.pro"
+manihipro.github.io is used by GitHub Actions to deploy manihi.pro.site files.
+This project drives the live "manihi.pro" web site.